junyiwuu/blog/src/content/docs/virtual environment/conda.md

 * `conda-forge` is a community-maintained Conda channel that provides up-to-date and well-maintained packages.
 * `conda info`: if Conda is correctly installed, this will display information about your installation
 * `conda env list`: check available Conda environments

+## Remove the environment

+`conda remove --name myenv --all`

+## List all existed env

+`conda env list`

+log:
+`conda install -y -c pytorch pytorch=2.0.0 torchaudio=2.0.0 torchvision=0.15.0`
+this is done, with one error: Solving environment: failed with initial frozen solve.
+Retrying with flexible solve.

+solving environment forever: happen on conda-forge

+### need to find where is conda installed, and where is base environment